PrimeHover/Warehouse/README.md

 * (If you don't specify the command "keyItem" in the rule, all key items will be allowed to be stored)

 ### ChangeLog
+* 11/19/2015: Bug fixed in the global variable that receives the parameters.
+Also, a small modification in the Script commands.
 * 11/17/2015: Version 1.1
 * 11/16/2015: Fixed issue that allowed items remain in the storage after initiating a new game.
 * 11/14/2015: Version 1.0